sujit-shrc/pzr/README.md

 - **Vite React**:
   - Generates `.jsx` or `.tsx` components in the `/components` directory

+> [!IMPORTANT]
-> 🚀 **Coming Soon:** We're actively working on adding support for more project types!
+> We're actively working on adding support for more project types!

 ## Configuration

 pzr stores its configuration in a `.pzr-config.json` file in your project root.
 This file is created when you run `pzr init` and contains information about your project type, language preference, and other settings.

+> [!CAUTION]
-> ⚠️ **Warning:** It's recommended to use the `pzr init` command to modify your configuration.
+> It's recommended to use the `pzr init` command to modify your configuration.
 Manual edits to `.pzr-config.json` may lead to unexpected behavior.

 ## Support

 For bug reports and feature requests, please open an issue on our [GitHub repository](https://github.com/sujit-shrc/pzr).

+> [!IMPORTANT]
-> 🤝 **Contribute:** We welcome contributions!
+> 🤝 We welcome contributions!
 Feel free to submit pull requests to help improve pzr.

 ## License

-pzr is released under the MIT License.
+`pzr` is released under the MIT License.
 See the LICENSE file for more details.